European Banking Federation

 31 Aug 2021

-Their ask — The organization fully supports designating a statutory replacement rate for EONIA to provide legal certainty.
+Message — The organization fully supports designating a statutory replacement rate for EONIA to provide legal certainty.
 They request clarifications that the tool won't displace existing bilateral agreements and suggest replacing 'Credit Support Annexes' with 'Collateral Agreements' for broader clarity.123

-How it helps them — This eliminates legal uncertainty for banks whose clients failed to renegotiate contracts before deadline.456
+Why — This eliminates legal uncertainty for banks whose clients failed to renegotiate contracts before deadline.456

 Meeting with John Berrigan (Director-General Financial Stability, Financial Services and Capital Markets Union)